RTEMS/rtems-docs/cpu_supplement/sparc.rst

 window on the program stack.

-Similarly, the subroutines will eventually complete and begin to perform restore’s.
+Similarly, the subroutines will eventually complete and begin to perform restore's.
 If the restore results in the need for a register window which has previously been written to memory as part of an overflow, then a window underflow condition results.
 Just like the window overflow, the window underflow